 Universal Credit – if they apply on or after 1 April 2018, their household income must be less than £7,400 a year (after tax and not including any benefits they receive)

-To request assistance, parents should contact the SBM via insert contact details.
+To request assistance, parents should contact the School Business Manager or Bursar via the school office or admin@lache.cheshire.sch.uk.

 Monitoring and review

-This policy will be reviewed annually by the governing board, a committee of the governing board, an individual governor or the headteacher.
+This policy will be reviewed every two years by the governing board, a committee of the governing board, an individual governor or the headteacher.